A team that is racing to save the Great Barrier Reef with Coral IVF - ExBulletin

 Australia is the guardian of nature’s most precious and sensitive habitat: the Great Barrier Reef.
 (Subscribe: https://bit.ly/C4_Subscribe_News)

 But repeated bleaching increases the risk of losing this ecosystem forever as sea temperatures rise.
 Some have questioned Australia’s commitment to climate goals, but Scott Morrison, the country’s prime minister, is now attending a summit in Glasgow with plans to reach zero.
-Sarah Clark has been with a team of scientists before COP26 trying to ensure the survival of the reef. ———————– Follow us on Instagram – https://www.instagram.com/Channel4News .
+Sarah Clark has been with a team of scientists before COP26 trying to ensure the survival of the reef. ——- See more of our explanatory section here – https://www.youtube.com/playlist?list=PLXjqQf1xYLQ6bu-iixvoFTVsiXQVlVniX

 Sources